Ukrainians in Estonia

 Ukrainians in Estonia (Українці в Естонії; Eesti ukrainlased) are the third largest ethnic group in Estonia after Estonians and Russians and number 28,000.
 4,000 out of them are citizens of Ukraine.

 Most of the Ukrainians in Estonia live in Tallinn (2,92% of the whole population) and Harjumaa; some live in Tartu and Pärnu.
 The representatives of the Ukrainian ethnic minority have formed over 20 national-cultural organizations.
 Most of the Ukrainians in Estonia support the integration of non-Estonians into Estonian society, while retaining their own cultural and ethnic particularities.
-For the Estonian population of Estonia, on Saturdays the fourth channel of the Estonian Radio (the Russian language channel) broadcasts Ukrainian language radio broadcast «Червона калина» ('Chervona kalina' - "Red Viburnum").

-War in Ukraine

-The Police and Border Guard Board (PPA) reported that more than 34,000 refugees have arrived in Estonia since February 24 seeking refuge from war in Ukraine.
+History

+The first data on the number of ethnic Ukrainians on the territory of Estonia appeared only during the 1959 Soviet population census.
+In the 1922 census of the First Estonian Republic, only the following nationalities were listed: Estonians, Russians, Germans, Swedes, Jews, Latvians, Lithuanians, Poles, Finns, and Ingrians — therefore, Ukrainians either identified themselves as Russians or were counted among “other nationalities.”
+According to the 1934 census, there were 92 Ukrainians in Estonia.

+According to data from the Ministry of Internal Affairs of Estonia in 2011, there were more than 22,000 people from Ukraine living in the country, of whom over 4,000 held Ukrainian citizenship.
+The vast majority of them were blue-collar workers.
+Their compact settlements are found mainly in the largest cities of Estonia — Tallinn, Tartu, Pärnu, and Maardu.
+At the same time, a significant number of Ukrainians live in the northeastern region of Estonia (the cities of Narva, Sillamäe, Kohtla-Järve, and Jõhvi), where during the Soviet era, specialists in the chemical industry and miners from Ukraine were sent to work.

+Demographics

+According to the 2021 population census, the number of Ukrainians in Estonia amounted to 27,828 people (2.09% of the total population of Estonia; this number does not include refugees from Ukraine).
+In 2021: